Treatment Options for Hernias

 Younger patients that have symptomatic hernias are usually indicated for surgery because of their typical, good health.
 Further, since hernias tend to grow over time, it is ideal to address them sooner rather than later.
 With few exceptions, the larger the hernia, the more complex the repair.

 Hernia belts, or trusses, are sometimes touted as a viable option for the non-surgical treatment of hernias.
 These trusses are usually ineffective and can, in some cases, make matters worse.
 As a result, hernia trusses are never recommended by our practice.

 Watchful waiting may be indicated when the hernia defect is extremely small and asymptomatic, or when the hernia is very large in older patients that have higher surgical risk.

-The decision to have hernia surgery versus watchful waiting is one that can be made with a qualified general surgeon such as those that practice here at Winthrop Surgical Associates.
+The decision to have hernia surgery versus watchful waiting is one that can be made with a qualified general surgeon such as those that practice here at NYU Langone Long Island Surgical Associates.